codurance/site/src/_posts/2020-01-14-fear-driven-development.md

 information (not knowing or caring how this is done)?
 This can be achieved by modularising code in your codebase.
 ### Tunnel-vision programming
+This infliction on a codebase can be found in both the aforementioned examples.
+It is simply when one is so focused on a particular task, that they do not step back to see the bigger picture.
+You are so concerned with implementing feature x, that you do not consider how it fits together with y and z.

+Tunnel-vision programming could be described as selfish, I might be tempted to define it as the
+below:

+> Satisfying one's immediate needs whilst degrading the health of the codebase

+Now, this can happen with or without fear.
+There are many different types of people working on codebases all around the world.
+Not all of them will be motivated to keep a codebase tidy, the decisions made might be driven by many factors, including fear.